magento/devdocs/guides/v2.2/config-guide/config/config-php.md

 The only practical difference of a module being disabled and being completely absent in the code base is that a disabled module is found by the autoloader, enabling its classes and constants to be reused in other code.

-<h3 id="config-php-contents-env-php">Environmental configuration</h3>
+<h3 id="config-php-contents-env-php">System-specific configuration</h3>
 The following table provides details about each `env.php` segment and its structure.
+Update TBD

 <table>
   <tbody>